Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 Here is a sample request with Python.

 1. Install the [Python](https://pypi.org/) or [Anaconda](https://www.anaconda.com/products/individual#Downloads).
 Anaconda is a nice package containing a lot of Python packages already and allows for an easy start into the world of Python.
-2. Run the following commands:
+2. Run the following commands substituting the [Endpoint] with your Resource Endpoint url (e.g. content-moderator-test.cognitiveservices.azure.com/):

 ```python
 import requests